TheSaneCynic/esohman.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Language Technology, University of Helsinki, Finland, January 1, 2016 - March, 2021
-  * Topic: The Language of Emotions: Building and Applying Resources for Computational Approaches to Emotion Detection for English and Beyond
+  * The Language of Emotions: Building and Applying Resources for Computational Approaches to Emotion Detection for English and Beyond

 * M.A. in English (Linguistics), Linnaeus University, Sweden, 2015
   * Recent Changes in Indefinite Pronouns with Human Reference: A Diachronic Corpus Study